vlang/v/doc/docs.md

 > [!NOTE]
 > you can have arbitrary source code in the file, without problems, since the full file
-> will be embeded into the executable, produced by compiling it.
+> will be embedded into the executable, produced by compiling it.
 Also note that printing
 > is done with `print` and not `println`, to not add another new line, missing in the
 > source code.